PaishankyzyNuriza/frontend-jquery/README.md

 ## Description Of The Project

 A React app with single TextArea Component.
-The textarea is wrapped into a component which changes state and reacts to typing and encoding.
-Allowing us to encode and decode texts which are provided in the TextArea.
+The textarea is wrapped into a component which changes state and reacts to typing, encoding and decoding.

 > [Deployed App Link](https://react-project-jy80a0vpe-aselesra.vercel.app/)